magfje/ahk-script-manager/README.md

 ## Features

-- **Tray menu** for quick access to the Script Manager, scripts folder, reload, and exit.
+- **Single Tray menu** avoid having multiple traiicons and get quick access to the Script Manager, scripts folder, reload, and exit.
 - **Script Manager GUI** to enable/disable, edit, or create scripts.
-- **Dynamic script loading**: Only enabled scripts are loaded via a generated include list.
+- **Dynamic script loading**: Only enabled scripts are loaded via a generated include list, specify a folder or single scripts.
 - **Works with any portable AHK scripts**—bring your own, or use my [AHK Scripts Collection](https://github.com/magfje/ahk-scripts).

 ---